Special Needs Planning Lawyer in Dallas-Fort Worth

 Helping Families Care for Their Loved Ones with Special Needs

 In addition to creating customized plans, our firm is committed to offering ongoing support and advice as your family's circumstances evolve.
-This means regularly reviewing and updating your plan to accommodate any changes in legislation or personal circumstances.
-Our goal is to alleviate the stress and uncertainties that accompany long-term care planning for individuals with disabilities.
+We regularly review and update your plan to accommodate any changes in legislation or personal circumstances.
+Our goal is to ease the stress and uncertainties that come with long-term care planning for individuals with disabilities.

-For families concerned about preserving eligibility for government benefits, we provide guidance on integrating assets in a manner that protects these benefits.
-The laws regarding special needs trusts can be intricate, but we navigate these complexities so you don’t have to.
+For families concerned about preserving eligibility for government benefits, we provide guidance on integrating assets so these benefits stay protected.
+The laws regarding special needs trusts can be complex, but we navigate these details so you don’t have to.

 If you would like to learn more about special needs planning, call our office at (972) 945-1610 or contact us online to get started with our supplemental needs trust lawyer in Dallas-Fort Worth.
 We also serve clients in Plano, Mansfield, and beyond.